NeoSahadeo/HTTP-Servers/http0.9/README.md

 make all
 ```

-The server can be started with, it optionally takes in a port number.
+The server can be started with this command; it optionally takes in a port number.

 ```bash
 ./server
 ```

-Then to send requests to the client you can you use the client executable.
+Then to send requests to the client you can use the client executable.

 ```bash
 ./client PORT MESSAGE